Apple TV's new TVOS 12 is available now: What's new and how to get it

-It's Apple software update season, and along with iOS 12 for iPhones ($999 at Apple) and iPads ($345 at Amazon Marketplace), the latest update for Apple TV ($179 at Walmart) and Apple TV 4K is ripe and ready to pluck.
+It's Apple software update season, and along with iOS 12 for iPhones and iPads (£389 at Amazon.co.uk), the latest update for Apple TV (£199 at Apple) and Apple TV 4K is ripe and ready to pluck.

 The new version of Apple's operating system, TVOS 12, brings mostly minor improvements -- unless you're lucky enough to have a massive Dolby Atmos home theater audio system.
 OK let's face it: Even if you are that lucky, the improvement isn't exactly earth shattering.
 Let's dive in.